Nirvana55/portfolio/content/Struggle.md

 You will miss them a lot and these memories will become a cherished part of your story.
 I miss you guys.

-PS: p\*\*g bro for pushing me to write blogs.
+PS: p\*\*g bro thanks for pushing me to write blogs.
 If you reading this, thanks man.
 Will try my best to continue it.